2014-2015 UNDERGRADUATE STUDIES CATALOG

 Options for Sophomores and Beyond

-Students in their sophomore year and beyond (including graduate students) can choose to live in selected floors of Maria Hall (described above), East Hall or in the Webster Village Apartments (WVA).
+Students in their sophomore year and beyond (including graduate students) can choose to live in East Hall or in the Webster Village Apartments (WVA).

 East Hall rooms are available in four-person or six-person suite configurations, with each suite containing two full bathrooms.
 Floors in East Hall also include a social lounge, kitchenette area, and a study lounge.
 A full laundry room, mail room, and check-in desk are located on the ground floor.
 Meal plans are required for East Hall residents.